(last updated 15 November 2017)

 1. Charles William Bassett (1914-71).
 The Department of Veterans Affairs' nominal roll for World War 2 shows that VX1536 Gunner Charles William Bassett, born in Melbourne on 6 December 1914, enlisted in the Australian Army at Yarraville on 23 October 1939.
 He was then living at Albert Park in Melbourne and gave R. Bassett as his NOK.
 He was discharged from the Army on 13 September 1945 while serving with the 2/1 Tank Attack Regiment.
 According to the Marguglio Family Tree on Ancestry, Charles married Bessie Agnes Wescott (1919-88), the daughter of Charles Wescott and Annie Sabrina Lingwood (1894-1971).
 The Australian electoral rolls show that Charles William, clerk, and Bessie were living at 3 Mackay Street in Footscray in 1949 (together with a Catherine Annie Bassett, machinist), and then at 22 Narcissus Ave Boronia where Charles was living at the time of his death (probably at the Heidelberg Repatriation Hospital) in 1971.
 After Charles' death Bessie continued to live at Boronia until the mid-1970s when she moved to Noble Park.
 She died at nearby Dandenong in 1988 and was cremated at the Springvale Crematorium (Charles seems also to have been cremated there and is memorialised in the Crematorium's Banksia Garden).
 They had two children we are aware of: a son, Douglas Charles, born in Melbourne in 1950, and an older daughter, Christina who the Marguglio Family Tree tells us, is married and has four children.

 2. Robert James ('Bert') Bassett (1917-88).
-His Naval Personnel File in the National Archives tells us Robert was born at the Melbourne suburb of Malvern on 16 March 1917 and his NOK at the time of his enlistment was his brother Charles W. Bassett of 3 Mackay Street Yarraville.
-Robert was appointed as a Cadet Midshipman on 1 September 1932 and was subsequently commissioned on 18 October 1939.
+His Naval Personnel File in the National Archives tells us Bert was born at the Melbourne suburb of Malvern on 16 March 1917 and his NOK at the time of his enlistment was his brother Charles W. Bassett of 3 Mackay Street Yarraville.
+Bert was appointed as a Cadet Midshipman on 1 September 1932 and was subsequently commissioned on 18 October 1939.
 He served in the RAN throughout the Second Warld War and joined Australia's Permanent Naval Forces on 1 January 1948 as a Lieutenant Commander.
-It seems Robert spent much of the war seconded to the Royal Navy.
-Although we have few details of his service in England we do know was one of four Australian naval officers involved in the sinking of the German battleship the Scharnhorst off the coast of Norway on 26 December 1943.
+It seems Bert spent much of the war seconded to the Royal Navy.
+Although we have few details of his service in England we do know he was one of four Australian naval officers involved in the sinking of the German battleship the Scharnhorst off the coast of Norway on 26 December 1943.
 As reported in the Brisbane Courier Mail on 30 December 1943:'Lieutenant Robert James Bassett, R.A.N., believed to be from Melbourne, was the flotilla torpedo officer of the destroyers which torpedoed the Scharnhorst.
 Bassett aboard the secret 'S' class destroyer, Saumarez, was serving his first sea-going appointment after qualifying at the Royal Naval Torpedo School, at which he subsequently became a staff officer.
 Twenty-six-years-old, Bassett went to England in 1941, and last year married an English girl'.

 From the Gillespie Family Tree on Ancestry, this photo is of Christina Mary Henderson and her family in around 1909.